 The tour of Stanisław Słowiński Quintet was their third in China.
 Previous one was a part of the Season of Culture – a program of the Chinese Ministry of Culture promoting the 16+1 initiative aimed at enhancing collaboration between China and Central and Eastern European countries, as well as the idea of the new Silk Road.

 The 2018 tour was organized by Plateaux Foundation as a part of the project Jazz Po Polsku Live in China 2018.

-Financed from the funds of the Ministry of Culture and National Heritage, within the scope of the Multiannual Program INDEPENDENT 2017-2021, as part of the Cultural Bridges subsidy program of the Adam Mickiewicz Institute.
+Financed by the Polish Ministry of Culture and National Heritage within the framework of the 2017-2022 Multiannual Programme NIEPODLEGŁA, as part of the Cultural Bridges subsidy programme of the Adam Mickiewicz Institute.

 The concerts were organised in collaboration with the Chinese Jazz Association (CJA) and supported by the Polish Institute in Beijing – Culture Service of the Embassy of the Republic of Poland in Beijing, Consulate General of the Republic of Poland in Guangzhou and Consulate General of the Republic of Poland in Shanghai.